sagemath/sagewiki_to_gh-2022-10-10/combinat/SageCombinatWorkshopOrsay.md

 Like for the previous MuPAD-Combinat days of June 2006, I (Nicolas) have rented a 8-person house in Cernay-la-Ville ([[http://www.cernayvacances.com/CFrans.html|la tour]]).
 We did the cooking ourselves (bring your favorite recipes!).
-Altogether this made for a tight budget (around 1200 euros total)
+Altogether this made for a tight budget (around 1200 euros total for 5 days and 8 persons).

 == Coming from downtown Paris ==